survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 }
 ```

+## Stylelint and stylefmt

+[Stylelint](https://www.npmjs.com/package/stylelint) is a CSS specific linting tool.
+The idea is similar as for ESLint but this time the focus is on CSS.

+[stylefmt](https://www.npmjs.com/package/stylefmt) complements the tool by providing automatic formatting for CSS.
+You can see it analogous to ESLint's autofix feature.

+## Textlint and Proselint

+TODO

 ## Conclusion

 Code style is an important part of code quality.
 You can enforce code style through tooling.
 Doing this forces contributors to code using the same standard and this also keeps the source consistent to read.
 Pushing code style to configuration also avoids arguments about which conventions to apply.

-You'll learn about linting in the next chapter.
-It's a more specific technique that allows you to catch defects through static analysis.
+You'll learn about testing in the next chapter.